 Most everyone knows of the Socratic Oath, first documented in ancient times, modified over the years, and taken by most doctors at the conclusion of their training.
 It says in essence that one should first and foremost “do no harm” when providing a medical intervention.
 That is, sometimes it may be better to do nothing than to risk causing harm.
 This point is particularly relevant when it comes to the use of drug treatments, but it can also have relevance for other types of interventions.
 For example, interventions that might cause a child to experience undue fear, anxiety or stress may do more harm than good.

 The concept of doing no harm includes the harm that might be caused by doing nothing.
-In human development there appear to be windows of opportunity in which interventions have the greatest chance of success.
+In human development, there appear to be windows of opportunity in which interventions have the greatest chance of success.
 Ignoring those windows may result in harm sometime in the future.
 One of the best examples of this within the disability field has to do with the original legislation that mandated the states to provide special education services.
 Originally, these services were required to be provided for children above the age of 5.
 But with a growing body of evidence showing that the greatest window of opportunity existed earlier in life, the requirements were subsequently modified to mandate services be offered for those birth to 5.
 (What we now call “early intervention.”)
 So, one could argue, doing nothing from birth to five could be harmful.
 (At least that was the consensus of the experts.)

 Why is any of this important and what is the right answer?

-Whether you are parent, teacher, doctor, therapist or counselor, everyone who chooses to work with children who have special needs does so to help make a difference in the quality of life for those children.
+Whether you are a parent, teacher, doctor, therapist, or counselor, everyone who chooses to work with children who have special needs does so to help make a difference in the quality of life for those children.
 Understanding that there are different standards when considering interventions, and varying opinions about what constitutes evidence, will help with the decision-making process.
 I strongly recommend that you always favor evidence-based interventions, and if there is no evidence or the evidence is unclear, then look for consensus-based approaches.
 Then, assuming that an intervention passes the “do no harm” standard, proceed with what feels right for you, your child, and your family, but always in full consultation with the professionals who, like you, truly have your child’s best interests at heart.

-Special thanks to Elizabeth Berry-Kravis, MD, PhD and Marcia Braden, PhD for their feedback and input, and to Andrew Hidas for his always helpful and always needed editing.
+Special thanks to Elizabeth Berry-Kravis, MD, PhD, and Marcia Braden, PhD, for their feedback and input, and to Andrew Hidas for his always helpful and always-needed editing.